|Revision Date||August 1, 2019|

 - Heightened risk of loss, fraud, waste or abuse (e.g. utilization management is determined by the contractor, newly formed entity, financial weaknesses, high staff turnover, etc.).

-Enhanced monitoring is not applicable to non-financial, pass-through, interagency, or interlocal contracts.
+Enhanced monitoring is not applicable for, open enrollment, interagency, or interlocal contracts.

 COS initiates enhanced monitoring identification and coordinates with contract divisions to confirm all characteristics are met.
 For contracts where all characteristics are met, an enhanced monitoring event is created in SCOR by COS.
-Once COS creates the enhanced monitoring event in SCOR, contract staff are responsible for managing the event in SCOR which includes reviewing the monitoring type, level and location, and adjusting as needed; as well as uploading required documentation into SCOR once the monitoring event is completed.
+Once this is done by COS, contract staff are responsible for managing the event in SCOR which includes reviewing the monitoring type, level and location, and adjusting as needed; as well as uploading required documentation into SCOR once the monitoring event is completed.

-Complaint is a monitoring review reason that occurs in response to a complaint or concern against a contractor.
-The complaint may come from a variety of sources, for example:
+Complaint is a monitoring review reason that occurs in response to a complaint or concern lodged against a contractor.
+The complaint may come from a variety of sources such as:

 - A DFPS Client